Interview: Some Thoughts on Churchill’s London Statue

 In the 1950s, David Eccles, then Minister of Works, showed Churchill plans for the redevelopment of Parliament Square.
 Churchill drew a circle in the north-east corner and declared: “That is where my statue will go.”

 We were not sure this is dispositive.
-Churchill might have been told a statue was planned, and casually proposed where it might fit.
+Told a statue was planned, WSC might have casually proposed its place.
 But he was not particularly avid about statuary.
-Once, asked if would like one in London, he said he would much prefer his name on a park that East End children could play in.
+Once, asked if he’d like one in London, he said he would much prefer his name on a park that East End children could play in.
 Seventy years later, we are still waiting for the park.

 Asked for more comment, I responded to questions, which may be of passing interest.
 The new book—which I think is a grand idea—focuses on war commemorations.
 It is not about the recent culture wars, in which the London statue has been variously defaced by ignorant people who haven’t read enough history.